 In sum, Plato's metaphysical constructions had an actual grounding in his political career.
 He opposed all change, other than to impose his visions, and he wanted a hierarchical enslavement state resembling Sparta.
-A philosophical hegemony of eternal reason, stated by Taylor, is at one with a political hegemony that demands total obedience and that prohibits change.
+A philosophical hegemony of reason over action, stated by Taylor, is at one with a political hegemony that demands total obedience and that prohibits change.
 Such unified hegemonies can and do claim divine, philosophical and practical authority.

 Plato's goal of imposing hegemonies re-appears in his famous metaphysical "divided line" that supposedly distinguishes and elevates "true knowledge" above "mere opinion."
-Here is the primal source of the "two worlds" that provoked Nietzsche.
-According to Plato, perfect and unchanging Ideas of Beauty and Justice and mathematical forms such as triangles are objects of true knowledge and have a status superior to that of changing relations and material phenomena encountered in actual life, about which we can have nothing more than beliefs and conjectures.
-(See de Santillana, 201.)
-Plato's line thus claims to distinguish between "real, certain, indubitable, and demonstrable knowledge - divine scientia or episteme" and matters where knowledge is "merely doxa, human opinion."
+Plato's Ideas such as Perfect Beauty and Justice and mathematical forms such as triangles are objects of true knowledge and have a status superior to that of worldly objects and changing phenomena, such as those encountered in actual life, about which we can have nothing more than opinions, beliefs and conjectures. (de Santillana, 201.)
+Plato's line thus distinguishes between "real, certain, indubitable, and demonstrable knowledge - divine scientia or episteme" and matters where knowledge is "merely doxa, human opinion."
 (Popper, Nature of Philosophical Problems.)